postgres/postgres/contrib/pg_tde/documentation/docs/uninstall.md

 # Uninstall `pg_tde`

 If you no longer wish to use TDE in your deployment, you can remove the `pg_tde` extension.
-To do that, your user must have the privileges of the superuser or a database owner.
+To do that, your user must have the superuser privileges or a database owner.

 Here's how to do it: